 - State, Society and Strategy

-Currently I have a full supervision load and regret that I am unable to take on new doctoral research students until further notice.
+Professor Rainsborough has a full supervision load and is unable to take on new doctoral research students until further notice.

-Students who have graduated under my supervision have included:
+Students who have graduated under his supervision have included:

 Expertise and Public Engagement

-My work has sought to demonstrate the breadth and relevance of strategic theory.
-I was the first academic to demonstrate that strategic theory could be applied to violent sub-state actors in international politics (Fighting for Ireland?
+His work has sought to demonstrate the breadth and relevance of strategic theory.
+He was the first academic to demonstrate that strategic theory could be applied to violent sub-state actors in international politics (Fighting for Ireland?
 1995).
-Since the late 1990s, moreover, I was one of the few analysts who tracked the al-Qaeda movement prior to 9/11, particularly in Southeast Asia (Jane’s Intelligence Review, November 2000 and Studies in Conflict and Terrorism, July 2001).
+Since the late 1990s, moreover, he was one of the few analysts who tracked the al-Qaeda movement prior to 9/11, particularly in Southeast Asia (Jane’s Intelligence Review, November 2000 and Studies in Conflict and Terrorism, July 2001).